TIMI Score Calculator for UA/NSTEMI

 The TIMI score calculator (Thrombolysis In Myocardial Infarction score calculator) serves as a simple tool to determine the 14 day risk of death or major health complications in patients with UA (Unstable Angina) or NSTEMI (Non-ST-segment Elevation Myocardial Infarct).
-The TIMI score is intended for use only on those who have three or more manifestations of acute coronary syndrome.
-For patients with STEMI (ST-segment Elevation Myocardial Infarct), there is another scale designed with different TIMI score risk factors.
+The TIMI score is intended for use only on those who have three or more manifestations of acute coronary syndrome).
+For patients with STEMI (ST-segment Elevation Myocardial Infarct), there is another scale designed - TIMI score for STEMI calculator.
+It contains different TIMI score risk factors.

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace a professional doctor's assessment.
 If any health condition bothers you, consult a physician.

 In an emergency, it's all about evaluating the risk of severe outcomes.
 Acute coronary syndrome (or ACS for short) is a common disease, contributing massively to hospital admission in the USA and all over the world.
 Cases of ACS are not equally severe, so, although every patient needs close monitoring, the outcomes vary.

 To help doctors spot the patients who are at the highest risk of severe health complications, the TIMI score (Thrombolysis In Myocardial Infarction) was made.
 The TIMI score is a result ofand was launched in 2000.
 Since then, it has been validated on thousands of patients in papers (e.g., in ) led by the .
 The research has proven that the TIMI score correlates with the risk of the adverse outcome, and is a valuable prognostic tool, and, in addition - a very simple one.

 Assessing the TIMI score helps you to find those patients who may benefit from more a aggressive treatment, which implies, e.g., a need for transport to a more specialized hospital or ward.